Mikel Arteta: William Saliba deal further proof Arsenal stars see success coming

 William Saliba has become the latest Gunners star to sign a new long-term deal, despite interest from Real Madrid.

-The France defender’s previous contract had been due expire in 2027 and the PA news agency understands he has now extended his stay to 2030.
+The France defender’s previous contract had been due to expire in 2027 and the PA news agency understands he has now extended his stay until 2030.

 “It’s big news, I’m very happy and it’s congratulations to William,” said Gunners boss Arteta.